Quick Answer: What Is Kaizen?

 Mark Graban

-We are proud to be able to include the thoughts of one of our own experts in Kaizen, Mark Graban.
-He is author of two Shingo Research Award-winning books, and has worked as a consultant to healthcare organizations throughout North America and Europe, teaching and implementing kaizen and other Lean management practices.
+We are proud to include the thoughts of one of our own experts in Kaizen, Mark Graban.
+He is the author of three Shingo Research Award-winning books and has worked as a consultant to healthcare organizations throughout North America and Europe, teaching and implementing kaizen and other Lean management practices.
 His work, Healthcare Kaizen: Engaging Front-Line Staff in Sustainable Continuous Improvements, co-authored with Joseph E. Swartz, addresses both the incremental nature of Kaizen and the importance of involving everyone.

 “In a Kaizen approach, we do not start by trying to improve what others do.
 Instead, we start by improving what we individually do.
 Start with something that is quick and easy.
 Often, a good place to start is simply moving something in the workspace closer to the work, making each day easier.
 Once benefits accrue from a few small improvements, motivation and confidence will grow, allowing people to tackle more difficult, more time-consuming improvements.
 The best way to get started is to make it quick and easy and then just do it.”